CGroups in OpenLiteSpeed

 “Cgroup” is short for “control group”.
 Cgroups is a Linux kernel feature that, according to Wikipedia, “limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, etc.) of a collection of processes.”

 The feature is part of the Linux Operating System and can be activated and utilized with version 1.5.1 of OpenLiteSpeed.
 The newest incarnation of cgroups has been implemented within the systemd subsystem in the newer Linuxes.
-We have certified that it operates correctly in RedHat/Centos Linux v7.5 and above, and Ubuntu 18.04 and above.
+We have certified that it operates correctly in RedHat/Centos Linux v7.5 and above, Ubuntu 18.04 and above and SuSE 15.1 and above.
 If you enable cgroups within OpenLiteSpeed and it will not function as expected, OpenLiteSpeed will detect it, log a message and refuse to attempt to utilize it.

 The features that have been certified to work with cgroups are: